rohitcivi/s4pfi00n3r/README.md

-# 🚀 Azure Infrastructure Automation
+# 🚀 Azure Infrastructure Automation - POC

 This repository automates the provisioning of Azure infrastructure using **Terraform**, **ARM templates**, and **GitHub Actions**.